HandsOnDataViz/book/leaflet/with-google-sheets/README.md

 ### A) Fork (copy) the code template and publish your version with GitHub Pages

+Before you begin, you will need a free GitHub account: http://github.com

 1) Right-click to open the Leaflet Maps with Google Sheets code template in a new tab: https://github.com/JackDougherty/leaflet-maps-with-google-sheets

-2) Sign in to your free GitHub account
+2) In the upper-right corner, sign in to your GitHub account

 3) In the upper-right corner, click Fork to copy the repository (repo) into your own account.
 Important: You can only fork a repository **one time**.
 To make a second copy, see instructions below **to come**.